INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

       basePath: pos         # "base element" to match for this annotation.
                             # (other XPath expressions for this annotation are relative to this)
       valuePath: "@class"   # main value for the annotation
-      subAnnotations:       # structure of each subannotation is the same as a regular annotation
+      subannotations:       # structure of each subannotation is the same as a regular annotation
       - name: head
         valuePath: "@head"  # "main" part of speech is found in head attribute of <pos/> element
       - forEachPath: "feat" # other features are found in <feat/> elements